PaysonBySvea/Payson1-Opencart-2-0/README.md

 * Login into your web shop Administration Panel.

-* Go to Extensions->Payments and install Payson Direct.
+* Go to Extensions->Payments and install Payson All in One.

 * Click Edit.

 * Enter your Email, Agent ID,  MD5 Key, Payment method and secure word before enabling the module.

-* Click Save.

-* Go to Extensions->Payments and Payson Invoice.

-* Enter your Email, Agent ID,  MD5 Key, secure word and Order totals to ignore  before enabling the module.

 * Click Save.

 #### Invoice fee